cramjaco/Chesapeake_Mainstem_2019_Fractions_Analysis/ScratchNotebooks/PerMMtoPerMicron.md

 Figure 2, panels A&C -- MassAndAbundanceNoMap.png -- AllMicrobesFigures.qmd; (Resaved)
 Figure S2, all, MCN_Molarity.png -- ParticulateMolarity.Rmd; (Resaved)
-Figure S23, all, bottomNS.png, oxyclineNS.png, surfaceNS.png
+Figure S23, all, bottomNS.png, oxyclineNS.png, surfaceNS.png -- OstensiblyFree.Rmd; (Resaved)

 I need to comment the code so that when I define something as /L/mm, I clarify in the comments that the units are wrong.